cridrive66/APRIORA/README.md

 * [GitHub repository](https://github.com/Jannik-Schilling/WaterNetAnalyzer)
 * Copyright (C) 2020 by Jannik Schilling
 * License: GNU General Public License v2

+## Funding
+The plugin is being developed under the project [APRIORA](https://interreg-baltic.eu/project/apriora/).
+This project is funded by the Interreg Baltic Sea Region
+Programme.
+Co-founded by the European Union (ERDF), this #MadeWithInterreg project helps to remove pollutants from our waters.

 ## License
 This project is licensed under the GPLv2 License; see the [LICENSE.rst](LICENSE.rst) file for details